-If you're craving a Reese's Peanut Butter Cup but you want to do without the milk, sugar, and artificial ingredients, whip up this vegan version instead.
-Made with almond butter and maple syrup, it's lower in calories, fat, cholesterol, and sugar and tastes more rich and decadent than the original.
+If you find it next to impossible to resist your Reese's Peanut Butter Cup cravings, but you want to do without the milk, sugar, and artificial ingredients, whip up this vegan version instead.
+Made with almond butter and maple syrup, it's lower in calories, fat, cholesterol, and sugar and tastes more decadent and rich than the original.

 1/4 cup almond butter (creamy or crunchy)